 No. Tipón has buildings that are easy to navigate and do not represent any danger to visitors.

-All you need to KNOW about Tipon was updated on MAY 2023.
+All you need to KNOW about Tipon was updated in June 2023.

 One of the best sites to visit on the Boleto Turistico is the incredible garden Inca Site of Tipon.
 Located just 40 minutes outside the city of Cusco, this beautiful archeological site was built for the worship of water.
 Tipon contains enclosures, te...